almondtools/testrecorder/doc/RecordingIO.md

 ## Output

 To capture output, for verifying it in the later test cases, there are two variants:

-* mark the method that produces input with the `@SerializationProfile.Output` annotation
+* Mark the method that produces input with the `@Output` annotation
 * Use a `SerializationProfile` implementing the method `getOutputs()` and return the method that transfers output

 Whatever variant you choose, the result and the arguments of the method will be interpreted as output data.